 - Protection of customer data, organizational records, and records retention and disposition

 - Privacy of Personally Identifiable Information (PII)

-Requests for an exception to this Policy must be submitted to the Security Engineering Manager for approval.
+Requests for an exception to this Policy must be submitted to the Compliance Manager for approval.

-Any known violations of this policy should be reported to the Security Engineering Manager.
-Violations of this policy can result in immediate withdrawal or suspension of system and network privileges and/or disciplinary action in accordance with company procedures up to and including termination of employment.
+Any known violations of this policy should be reported to email@example.com.
+Failure to follow this policy can result in disciplinary action, up to and including termination.

 |1.1||26-||Dora Neumeier||Addition of links to handbook process page; added section on risk management and due diligence|